 The treatments for nodular prurigo are aimed at stopping the skin itching:

-Ultraviolet light treatment (narrowband UVB), given 3 times a week in the hospital for a treatment course lastly approximately 2-3 months, can help to reduce the quantity of nodules, new nodules appearing or the itch/scratch syndrome.
+Ultraviolet light treatment (narrowband UVB), given 3 times a week in the hospital for a treatment course lastly approximately 2-3 months, can help to reduce the quantity of nodules, prevent new nodules appearing and reduce the sensation of itch.

-Psychological support or medication to relieve anxiety or depression may be offered as this can help with mood and some symptoms of itch.
+Psychological support or medication to relieve stress, anxiety or depression may be offered as this can help with mood and some symptoms of itch.

 Self care (What can I do?)

 The most important but hardest thing to do is to stop scratching.